How innovation is easier when you think in new boxes

 For example: replacing the earth is flat box with the world is a globe box meant people were no longer afraid they would fall off the earth if they sailed too far.
 This helped open the door to exploring new continents.

-In their book, Luc and Alan suggest these strategies to help create new boxes to improve your ability to solve problems and innovate:
+Luc and Alan suggest these strategies to help create new boxes to improve your ability to solve problems and innovate:

 1. Don’t (always) trust your gut feeling: What feels familiar will tend to feel right.
 But this can be misleading if it’s based on outdated mental models.